-HTC Magic Android phone
+HTC Magic: the second Android phone is unveiled

 Day two at MWC 2009 has been a bit quieter.
 Perhaps the biggest news (and the least unexpected) has been the launch of the HTC Magic, aka the Android G2.
 As we reported yesterday, the HTC Magic will be available exclusively on Vodafone, and will probably not be going to the US anytime soon, leaving some to wonder if T-Mobile have their sights set on a G3?